-School elemental (fire); Level druid 3, geomancer 3
+School elemental (water); Level druid 3, geomancer 3

 Casting Time 1 standard action

 Range medium (100 ft. + 10 ft./level)

 Target one 20-ft. cube/level (s) or one fire-based magic item

 Saving Throw none or Will negates (object); Spell Resistance no or yes (object)

 Quench is often used to put out forest fires and other conflagrations.
 It extinguishes all non-magical fires in its area.
 The spell also dispels any fire spells in its area, though you must succeed on a dispel check (1d20 +1 per caster level, maximum +15) against each spell to dispel it.
 The DC to dispel such spells is 11 + the caster level of the fire spell.

 Each creature with the fire subtype within the area of a quench spell takes 1d6 points of damage per caster level (maximum 10d6, no save allowed).